Git commit message convention

 Every commit made directly to the

-master branch must follow the below convention.
+master branch must follow the convention below.
 Based on commits in the

 master branch CKEditor 5 release tools will generate changelog entries for the current release.